tweag/asterius/docs/hacking.md

 - For example, `git grep bytearraymini` should show all the places where the test case `bytearraymini` has been used.
 Replicating the same files for a new test case should "just work".

+## Code formatting

+In Asterius we use [`ormolu`](https://github.com/tweag/ormolu) for formatting Haskell and [`prettier`](https://prettier.io/) for formatting JavaScript.
+Though not all parts of the codebase are currently formatted this way, it is recommended that when you submit a PR you run the respective formatters on the changed parts of the code, so that gradually the whole codebase is formatted uniformly.